DavidKyong/c0523-code-solutions/dom-querying/dom-query-quiz-notes.md

 - What is a "model"?
 A visual representation showing what object is supposed to look like.
 - Which "document" is being referred to in the phrase Document Object Model?
-The main entry point to the page
+The main entry point to the page.
+The current html
 - What is the word "object" referring to in the phrase Document Object Model?
 The tags in html
 - What is a DOM Tree?